natmwong/LanguageTutorAssistant/README.md

 - **Interactive Exercises**: The chatbot provides interactive exercises to help the user practice the language.
 These exercises are designed to be engaging and fun, making the learning process more enjoyable.

-- **Language Proficiency Tracking**: The chatbot keeps a record of the user's language proficiency.
-This allows the user to see their progress and helps the chatbot adjust the curriculum and exercises to the user's level.
+- **Language Proficiency Tracking**: The chatbot tracks the user's language proficiency through conversation history.
+This allows the user to visualize their progress and helps the chatbot adjust the curriculum and exercises to the user's level.

 ## How to Use